 - Flu-like symptoms.

 - Swollen, tender uterus.

 - Bad smelling vaginal discharge or blood.

+The longer it has been since you gave birth, the less likely you’ll develop an infection.
 Call your doctor if you notice any signs of infection.

 Hemorrhage is uncontrolled bleeding.
 It is normal to experience some bleeding after giving birth.
 But if you soak more than 1 pad an hour, you could be experiencing a hemorrhage.
 Also check to see if you pass any clots.
 Some clots are normal.
 Any clot the size of an egg or bigger could mean you have a hemorrhage.
 You should call your doctor right away.

 Trust your instincts.
 If you don’t feel right, call your doctor.
 If you experience any of the symptoms of these complications, call your doctor right away.
 Call 911 or go to the emergency room if you have any of the following symptoms in the days or weeks after giving birth:

 - Difficulty breathing or shortness of breath.

 - Thoughts of hurting yourself or your baby.

 - Am I at higher risk of developing complications after birth?